 – the call sign or other identification of the calling station, not more than three times;

-– the words THIS IS (or DE spoken as DELTA ECHO in case of language difficulties);
+– the words “THIS IS”;

-– the call sign or other identification of the station called, not more than three times.
+– the call sign or other identification of the station called (See RR No. 19.73), not more than three times.

-D. Frequency for Reply
+D. Frequency for reply

 D1.
-Bands Between 1 605 kHz and 4 000 kHz
+Bands between 1 605 kHz and 4 000 kHz

-§ 17.
+§ 15.
 (1) When a ship station is called on the carrier frequency 2 182 kHz, it should reply on the same carrier frequency unless another frequency is indicated by the calling station.

-(2) When a ship station is called by selective calling in accordance with Recommendation ITU-R M.257 it shall reply on a frequency on which the coast station keeps watch.
+(2) When a ship station is called by digital selective calling in accordance with the most recent version of Recommendation ITU-R M.541 it shall reply on a frequency which is indicated by the coast station.

 (3) When a ship station is called on a working frequency by a coast station of the same nationality, it shall reply on the working frequency normally associated with the frequency used by the coast station for the call.